 Craving those restaurant-style french fries at home?
-Well this best-ever homemade french fries recipe ensures a deliciously crispy outside with a soft inside is an absolute hit at every meal.
+Well this best-ever homemade french fries recipe, made in a pan with oil, ensures a deliciously crispy outside with a soft inside is an absolute hit at every meal.

 Absolute Best French Fries Recipe

 These homemade french fries are carefully fried on the stove top in a pan partially filled with cooking oil.
-Although these days many people are raving about their air fryers; not all of us have one or even want one.
-So this recipe is intended for those who are interested in making restaurant style fries on the stove at home.
+Although these days many people are raving about their air fryers, not all of us have one or even want one.
+So this recipe is intended for those who are interested in making restaurant style fries in oil on the stove at home.

 - Work in smaller batches.
 Don’t over fill the pan.